rvanlaak/SettingsBundle/README.md

 SettingsBundle
 ==============

-Bundle for storing configuration with Symfony in database using Doctrine2 ORM.
+Bundle for storing configuration with Symfony in database using Doctrine ORM.

+👀 This bundle was previously known as `dmissh/settings-bundle`, and the Packagist installation instruction will stay as is.

 ## Features